rubensworks/article-privacy-decentralized/content/use-case.md

-## Use Case Scenario
+## Motivating Use Case Scenario
 {: #use-case}

-Before presenting our privacy-preserving federation framework we first provide a high level overview of the personalised address book use case scenario used to guide our work.
+Before presenting our efficient privacy-preserving federated query execution framework we first provide a high level overview of the personalised address book use case scenario used to guide our work.
 Following the Solid design principles, address books are merely lists of WebIDs, and the actual contact details are stored in the respective contacts' pod.
 To keep this use case simple, we assume an address book of Alice that contains two contacts: Bob and Carol.
 In practise, such an address book could contain many more contacts.